-- manpower planning, training and career development; (c) - foreign assistance programme in personnel administration; (d) - research in personnel administration; (e) - (f) discipline and welfare of staff and machinery for redress of their grievances; - liaisonwiththeUnionPublicServiceCommission,StateGovernments, (q) Professional Institutions, etc.; and - (h) staffing of the middle-level positions in the Central Secretariat (of UnderSecretariesandDeputySecretaries)withtheassistanceofand on the advice of the Establishment Board. - The Department of Personnel should not itself administer any (3) (a) service cadre.
-The administrative control of different service cadres shouldvestwithindividualMinistriesandDepartmentsconcerned. - The administration of the IAS, IPS and the centralized aspects of the (b) CentralSecretariatServiceshouldbetheresponsibilityoftheMinistry of Home Affairs. - Themanagement of the Indian Economic Service and of the Indian (c) StatisticalServiceshouldbetransferredtotheDepartmentofEconomic Affairs. - TheCabinetSecretaryshould,byconvention,beregardedasSecretary-General (4) of the new Department of Personnel, without being formally so designated.
-Heshouldbeactivily involved in the development of and selection for "senior management" but not in appointments below that level. - ThenewDepartmentofPersonnelshouldbeplaceddirectlyunderthePrime (5) Minister. - An Advisory Councilon Personnel Administration may be set up to act as a (6) $feeder line of new ideas and thinking on personnel administration. \\ It should$ becomposed of official and non-official experts in different aspects of personnel management, drawn from all over the country.
+- management" and processing of appointment to senior posts; - (c) manpower planning, training and career development; - (d) foreign assistance programme in personnel administration; - (e) research in personnel administration; - (f) discipline and welfare of staff and machinery for redress of their grievances; - (g) liaisonwiththeUnionPublicServiceCommission,StateGovernments, Professional Institutions, etc.; and - (h) staffing of the middle-level positions in the Central Secretariat (of Under Secretaries and Deputy Secretaries) with the assistance of and on the advice of the Establishment Board. - (3) (a) The Department of Personnel should not itself administer any servicecadre.
+The administrative control of different service cadres should vest within dividual Ministries and Departments concerned. - (b) The administration of the IAS, IPS and the centralized aspects of the Central Secretariat Services hould be the responsibility of the Ministry of Home Affairs. - (c) Themanagement of the Indian Economic Service and of the Indian Statistical Services hould be transferred to the Department of Economic Affairs. - (4) TheCabinetSecretaryshould,byconvention,beregardedasSecretary-General ofthenewDepartmentofPersonnel,withoutbeingformallysodesignated.
+Heshouldbeactivilyinvolvedinthedevelopmentofandselectionfor"senior management" but not in appointments below that level. - (5) ThenewDepartmentofPersonnelshouldbeplaceddirectlyunderthePrime Minister. - (6) An Advisory Councilon Personnel Administration may be set up to act as a feeder line of new ideas and thinking on personnel administration.
+It should be composed of official and non-official experts in different aspects of personnel management, drawn from all over the country.

-The Establishment Board should be located in the new Department (7) of Personnel and the Secretary of this Department should be its Chairman.
+(7) The Establishment Board should be located in the new Department of Personnel and the Secretary of this Department should be its Chairman.
 The Board should deal with appointments only up to and including Deputy Secretaries.